hyyan/woo-poly-integration/readme.txt

 == Changelog ==

 = 0.21 =
+* Added admin interface to allow user to control plugin features
 * Added link for every attribute to search for its translation in the polylang strings table
 * Added generic fields locker
+* Fixed product_type is not synced in 0.20 version
 * General code improvements

 = 0.20 =